mgutt/save-web-page.sh/README.md

 **Example: Open URL and return html source code**

-By default `wgetg` opens the URL with firefox or chromium and returns the html source code of the web page.
+By default `wgetg` opens the URL with Firefox or Chromium and returns the html source code of the web page.

 ```
 $ ./wgetg https://example.com